amites/Toggl-CLI/README.md

 # Toggl CLI

+### Caveat -- Currently relies upon Toggl API v6 to be deprecated in September 2013

 Although time tracking is an essential workflow tool, taking the time to click through a web app every time you start and stop a task is extremely annoying.
 The Toggl CLI (Command Line Interface) attempts to solve this issue by making it easy and fast to track your time.

 ## What is [Toggl](http://toggl.com)?